ISISMuon/MuonDataLib/docs/source/dev/setup.rst

 You can then add your changes to this branch and once it is ready to be merged into main, you create a pull request (PR) for review.
 Once the changes have been approved they will enter the merge queue, to make sure that the changes are compatible with the current version of main.

-To reduce the chances of problems Conda (alternatively you can use mamba) to manage the setup of the development environment (this is also used for the continuous integration).
+To reduce the chances of problems; Conda (alternatively you can use mamba) is used to manage the setup of the development environment (it is also used for the continuous integration).
 To setup the developer’s environment use the command :code:`conda env create -f MuonDataLib.yml`.
 Once it is completed you will need to use the command :code:`conda activate MuonDataLib-dev` to get access to the environment.
 This guarantees that your setup is correct and it is isolated from the rest of your machine (i.e. changes here wont break any of your other software).